blog-1

 Components of an Excel Macro:

-What is the Use of Excel Macros?
+What is the Use of Macros in Excel with Examples

-Macros allow users to automate tasks, making Excel more efficient for repetitive jobs like data formatting, complex calculations, and report generation.
+Macro in excel allow users to automate tasks, making Excel more efficient for repetitive jobs like data formatting, complex calculations, and report generation.

 Example Use Cases: